The Troubles in Ulster (1920–1922): Defining pogrom

-Later 'Troubles'
+Later "Troubles"

-There would be no major outbreaks of violence until May 1935 when there were arson attacks on Catholic homes in Upper Library Street, Belfast.
+There would be no major outbreaks of violence again until May 1935 when there were arson attacks on Catholic homes in Upper Library Street, Belfast.
 On 10 May 1935, a curfew was imposed on the area.
 At that time the Minister of Home Affairs (Northern Ireland) Dawson Bates banned all public meetings and demonstrations (the ban was lifted on 27 June).
 In June 1935 a crowd attacked the small Catholic enclave off Great Georges Street, Belfast.
-The IRA were based out of Lancaster street and provided a defense for the area under the command of Jimmy Steele (Irish republican).
+In what became known as the Lancaster street riots, the IRA were based out of Lancaster street and provided a defence for the area under the command of Jimmy Steele (Irish republican).
 Attacks continued through the summer on Catholic homes in the areas of Lancaster and York Streets.
-By the end of the 1935 attacks and riots, thirteen people had been killed, hundreds had been wounded, mass expulsions of Catholics from shipyard jobs again occurred.
+By the end of the 1935 attacks and riots, thirteen people had been killed, hundreds had been wounded, mass expulsions of Catholics from shipyard jobs occurred again.
+The Catholic Relief Committee stated that mobs had evicted 431 families from their homes and dozens of houses were burned in the central part of Belfast.
 Over 2500 people had been driven from their homes with 85 percent being Catholic and 73 homes destroyed by arson.
 Many Catholics referred to these incidents as pogroms against them.

-In The Troubles that began in 1969, some Belfast Catholics whose homes had been attacked when they were children found themselves being attacked again in what seemed a re-run of the earlier Troubles.
+In The Troubles that began in 1969, some Belfast Catholics whose homes had been attacked when they were children found themselves being attacked again in what seemed a re-run of the troubles of 1920-1922.
 The Belfast shipyards had a long-standing reputation as Protestant "closed shops" – in 1970, 500 Catholic workers were expelled from their jobs.